lindenb/jvarkit/docs/MakeMiniBam.md

 ```
 Usage: mkminibam [options] Files
   Options:
+    -B, --bed
+      Use the intervals from this BED file.
     -x, --extend
       Extend the positions by 'x' bases.
 A distance specified as a positive
       integer.Comma are removed.
 The following suffixes are interpreted :